Composably secure device-independent encryption with certified deletion: Composable security proof

-We now describe the simulator in detail, with a schematic depiction in Figure~\ref{fig:simdBdE}.
+With the broad picture in mind, we now give the full description of the simulator's actions, with a schematic depiction in Figure~\ref{fig:simdBdE}.
 Furthermore, after each step in the description, we derive bounds on the distinguishability of the real and ideal functionalities up to that point.

 \begin{itemize}